Draw a vase of flowers with a pencil. How to draw a glass vase and other glass objects. Chiaroscuro on glass objects

 16 But I

-Probably, every student of an art school can remember a vase drawing lesson.
-She is drawn, both with fresh flowers inside, and without them.
-The fact is that the vase is an excellent educational example to learn symmetry and perspective, and, of course, giving volume to a flat image.
+Probably every art school student can remember a lesson in drawing a vase.
+It is painted both with and without fresh flowers inside.
+The fact is that a vase is an excellent teaching example for learning symmetry and perspective, and, of course, adding volume to a flat image.

-It would seem that the vase looks simple in the picture, but drawing it is not so easy, because you need an excellent eye, you should understand the difficult rules of symmetry, study the proportions of the picture, learn how to give volume to an object using shadows.
-To facilitate our task, I came up with a simplified scheme with which the vase will become symmetrical, that is, the correct shape.
+It would seem that the vase looks simple in the drawing, but drawing it is not so easy, because you need an excellent eye, you need to understand the complex rules of symmetry, study the proportions of the drawing, and learn how to add volume to an object using shadows.
+To make our task easier, I came up with a simplified scheme that will help the vase become symmetrical, that is, the correct shape.

-Let's start our work with the image of the main lines, so we mark up our drawing.
+Let's start our work by drawing the main lines, so we mark our drawing.
 In other words, you should make horizontal lines.
-With them we will designate two borders, first the upper one, and then the lower one.
-When completing the task, determine the wider part of the border.
+We use them to denote two boundaries, first the upper and then the lower.
+As you complete the task, identify the wider part of the border.

 Now let's take the image of the neck and draw lines symbolizing the hole.
 We make these lines from the support of the bottom line.
-Try to draw the lines symmetrically about the line that divides the vase in half.
+Try to draw the lines symmetrically with respect to the line that divides the vase in half.

-It's time to take care of the height of our vase, so let's pick up a ruler.
+It's time to work on the height of our vase, so let's take a ruler in our hands.
 Let's draw the same lines that are shown in my drawing.
-I advise you not to press the pencil hard, because we will have to erase these lines.
+I advise you not to press the pencil too hard, because we will have to erase these lines.
 You should get the correct outline of the vase.

-In the previous step, we drew the outlines of the vase, and now you have to sketch out its approximate shape.
-You will probably tweak this outline a little, so draw it lightly, do not press the pencil on the paper.
-It should be noted that then we have to draw flowers and "put" them in a vase, but now we are engaged in drawing the neck.
-Despite the fact that the flowers will block the neck, we should draw it completely.
+At the previous stage we drew the outlines of the vase, and now you have to sketch out its approximate shape.
+You will probably correct this outline a little, so draw it lightly, do not press the pencil on the paper.
+It should be taken into account that later we will have to draw the flowers and “put” them in the vase, but now we are drawing the neck.
+Even though the flowers will fill the neckline, we should draw it completely.
 Then we draw the base of our vase.

-4. Refine the contours of the entire drawing
+4. We clarify the contours of the entire drawing

-Next, we have to clarify the main contours of our picture, so let's deal with the neck, and then the main shape of the vase.
+Next, we have to clarify the main contours of our picture, so we’ll work on the neck, and then the main shape of the vase.
 You should think about the pattern, because with it the vase will be more beautiful.
 You can come up with a pattern yourself, and if you like my pattern, please draw it.
-So, you have decided on the pattern, and now you need to estimate its main contours with a pencil.
-It is for them that in the future you will have to draw an ornament.
+So, you have decided on the pattern, and now you need to outline its main contours with a pencil.
+It is on these that you will have to draw the ornament in the future.

-We are moving on to the almost final stage and must create volume for our vase.
-As always, we calculate which side we have lighter.
+We are moving to the almost final stage and must create volume for our vase.
+As always, we calculate which side is lighter.
 Now take a soft pencil and start creating shadows.
-In this case, it will not be difficult to depict the shadows, the main thing is to follow my recommendation with accuracy.
-We hatch the shadow side according to the principle, the farther the light source, the “thicker” we depict the shadow.
+In this case, it will not be difficult to depict shadows, the main thing is to follow my recommendation accurately.
+We shade the shadow side according to the principle: the further away the light source, the “thicker” we depict the shadow.
 The illuminated side remains without shadows.

 Ancient Greece is known for its rich cultural heritage.
 And Greek vases are especially popular and loved by many, which today can be found in museums and in the collections of connoisseurs of Hellenic culture.
 Today we will look at the types of Greek vases and the main ornaments.